joseph-flinn/site/data/posts/2-scalable-dev-ci.md

 After we have a build artifact, we need to run our end-to-end tests on it!
 The next job, `test-e2e` does just that.
 It spins up the newly built container and runs a separate end-to-end test suite against it.
 This simulates what we'd see in a live Production environment.

-If all of those tests pass, we feel good about tagging and releasing that version on GitHub.
-In `release`, we create that GitHub Tag, Release and we also update the `latest` container image to point to the versioned container built in this flow.
-With that, we've hit our End State of CI and have a fully tested artifact ready for publishing or deployment.

 ---